 In 1536, Cabeza de Vaca stumbled his way back into Mexico after being shipwrecked and wandering all over New Spain's northern frontier.
 He told stories of tantalizing legends and rich cities further north: the famous "Seven Cities of Cibola."

-In 1540, Francisco Vasquez de Coronado led an army of 1,200 men (and a flock of Franciscan missionaries and hundreds of stock animals northward out of Mexico in search of those legendary treasures.
-Six months into the journey, he found "Cibola" (a cluster of Zuni pueblos near present-day Gallup).
-As there was a three-day ceremony just concluding within the village, the Zuni weren't particularly welcoming.
-Coronado didn't like that so he attacked them.
-After a fierce battle, his troops took over Háwikuh, the principal Zuni village, and raided their food stores for his famished soldiers.
+In 1540, Francisco Vasquez de Coronado led an army of 1,200 men, a flock of Franciscan missionaries and hundreds of stock animals northward out of Mexico in search of those legendary treasures.
+Six months into the journey across inhospitable terrain, he came to "Cibola" (a cluster of Zuni pueblos near present-day Gallup).

-As the Spaniards were only interested in finding easy gold to plunder and the Zunis had none, Coronado somehow communicated what he was looking for to the Zuni chieftains and was told to go east.
+Once their bellies were full, the Spaniards were only interested in finding easy gold to plunder.
+The Zunis had none.
+Coronado somehow communicated what he was looking for to the Zuni chieftains and they told him to go east.
 The elders even sent a man from Cicuye to travel with Coronado and make introductions along the way.

 Coronado's next stop was at the pueblo of Kuaua, about 70 miles east of Hawikuh.
-He and his men camped out for a few days, then decided to stay the winter.
+He and his men decided to camp out for a few days, then decided to stay the winter.
 That added strain on local resources led to the Tiguex War during which the Spanish looted several Tiwa pueblos in the Rio Grande Valley.
 In the spring Coronado and his men finally headed east.